newrelic/newrelic-ruby-agent/README.md

 ## Contributing

 We encourage contributions to improve the New Relic Ruby agent!
 Keep in mind when you submit your pull request, you'll need to sign the Contributor License Agreement (CLA) via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.
-If you have any questions, or to execute our corporate CLA (required if your contribution is on behalf of a company) please drop us an email at opensource@newrelic.com.
+If you have any questions, or to execute our corporate CLA (required if your contribution is on behalf of a company), please drop us an email at opensource@newrelic.com.

 **A note about vulnerabilities**